Reading time: 5 minutes

 The income you receive from an annuity is set when you buy the annuity and does not change over time.
 Your payments can be received monthly, quarterly, every six months or annually – the decision is up to you.

-Buyers can also choose to protect their income payments against inflation by paying an additional fee to have the payments indexed each year, either by a fixed percentage or in line with inflation.
+When you purchase an annuity, you can choose to protect your income payments against inflation by paying an additional fee to have the payments indexed each year, either by a fixed percentage or in line with inflation.

 How does an annuity differ from an account-based pension?